cisagov/Malcolm/docs/third-party-logs.md

 * Messages in the form of MQTT control packets
 * many more...

 The types of third-party logs and metrics discussed in this document are *not* the same as the network session metadata provided by Arkime, Zeek and Suricata.
-Please refer to the [Malcolm Contributor Guide](../../docs/contributing/README.md) for information on integrating a new network traffic analysis provider.
+Please refer to the [Malcolm Contributor Guide](contributing-guide.md) for information on integrating a new network traffic analysis provider.

-## <a name="TableOfContents"></a>Table of Contents
+<a name="ThirdPartyLogsTableOfContents"></a>
 * [Configuring Malcolm](#Malcolm)
     - [Secure communication](#MalcolmTLS)
 * [Fluent Bit](#FluentBit)